raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 The Sense HAT (V2) includes sensors that can measure temperature, humidity, light, and colour, as well as motion and orientation using a gyroscope, magnetometer, and accelerometer.
 This allows you to investigate things such as movement, acceleration, and the local magnetic field.

-The Astro Pis are also equipped with high-quality Raspberry Pi cameras with 5mm lenses, which can be used to take amazing pictures of the Earth from space.You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).
+The Astro Pis are also equipped with high-quality Raspberry Pi cameras with 5mm lenses, which can be used to take amazing pictures of the Earth from space.
+You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)